nickbeau/ReleasedMethod/software-planning.md

 ## The Sprint

-A spring contains all the items above, for one or more features.
+A sprint contains all the items above, for one or more features.
 Sprints are initially articulated based on a defined specification, but as the project continues can be used differently based on the changing customer requirements.